tinacms/tina.io/content/guides/tinacms/adding-tina/project-setup.md

 title: Project Setup
 ---

 We're going to use the Next.js [blog starter](https://github.com/zeit/next.js/tree/canary/examples/blog-starter) as the base for our project.

+> **The Finished Product**
+>
+> The repository at [dwalkr/next-tina-blog-starter](https://github.com/dwalkr/next-tina-blog-starter) contains the end product of this guide.
+Feel free to fork it and follow along!

 Create a new project by running the following commands in your terminal:

 ```bash
 yarn create next-app -e blog-starter my-tina-blog